mimansour/Helsinki-City-Bike-App/README.md

 ## Prerequisites

 [Node](https://nodejs.org/en/) and npm are needed to run the project.
 The application development was done using Node version 19.4.0 and npm version 9.2.0.
+If you want to setup the database locally, [Docker](https://www.docker.com/) is also needed.

 ## Configurations